Approved Test and Open Broadband Labs

 Accelerating broadband progress through validation and open source collaboration

-The Open Broadband labs take this one step farther to cater to the Open Source communities – offering a common hardware and software platform for an open laboratory to promote the development of network transformation and cloud evolution leveraging open source software.
-Each Open Broadband Lab is a collaborative industry resource that encompasses proprietary, “open” source and standard implementations coming together to represent service provider existing and planned deployments.
+The Open Broadband Software takes this one step farther to cater to the Open Source communities – offering a common hardware and software platform for an open laboratory to promote the development of network transformation and cloud evolution leveraging open source software.
+Each Open Broadband Software is a collaborative industry resource that encompasses proprietary, “open” source and standard implementations coming together to represent service provider existing and planned deployments.

-For more information on the scope and framework for the Open Broadband Labs, click here.
+For more information on the scope and framework for the Open Broadband Software, click here.

 To become an Approved Test Laboratory and Open Broadband Laboratory the following requirements must be met:

 - Lab is open to testing other companies

 - Lab is accredited or is “in process” with a nationally recognized regulatory body (adheres to ISO/IEC 17025 general requirements for the competence of testing and calibration laboratories)

 - Lab is actively involved with the BBF (attends at least two meetings per year) and attends appropriate conference calls

 - Lab has demonstrable knowledge of the technology under test